apeterson91/rbenvo/README.md

 ## Contributing

  Examples and code contributions are welcome.
-Feel free to start/address a feature in the issue tracker and I'll be notified shortly.
+Feel free to start/address a feature in the issue tracker and I'll be in touch shortly.

 #### Code of Conduct